nup002/Mathboard/docs/first_setup.md

 1) Go to System Preferences → Keyboard → Input Sources
 2) Add Unicode Hex Input to the list (under Other) and activate it from the input dropdown in the menu bar
-3) Set the OS switch on the back of your Mathpad to the MAC OS position
+3) Set the OS switch on the back of your Mathpad to the MAC position

 > [!NOTE]
 > This may disable some Option-based shortcuts such as Option+Left and Option+Right.